BritishGeologicalSurvey/tactool/README.md

 > Note: this is only if you want to run the tool from the source code.
 If you just want to use the app, see "[Getting started](#getting-started)" above.

 Clone the repository, create a virtual environment, e.g. with `conda`, and activate it.
-Then install the package with `pip` in editable mode for development with the optinal dependencies for testing.
+Then install the package with `pip` in editable mode for development with the optional dependencies for testing.

 ```
 conda create -n tactool python=3.14
 conda activate tactool
 cd tactool
-python3 -m pip install -e .[test]
+python3 -m pip install -e ".[test]"
 ```

 ### Running the Program